ValentinKolb/homepage/src/lib/solidjs/mutation/README.md

 - No context providers or complex setup required
 - Supports retry functionality
 - Lifecycle hooks for fine-grained control
+- Optional initial value for the mutation state

 ## Installation